“The rose looks fair, but fairer we it deem For that sweet odour which doth in it live.” — Shakespeare

-Loved the world over for their beauty and fragrance, roses are cultivated for a variety of landscape effects or for cutting.
-The members of the genus Rosa are prickly stemmed shrubs with a wide range of heights and growing habits.
+Loved for their beauty and fragrance, home gardeners are growing roses for a variety of landscape effects or for cutting.
+In fact, more than 1.2 billion cut roses are purchased in the United States every year, most of them on Valentines Day — Mothers Day comes in second.
+The members of the genus Rosa are prickly stemmed shrubs with a wide range of heights and growth habits.
 There are as many as 150-200 species and thousands of varieties, from miniatures (6 inches to 2 feet tall) to climbers that may grow 20 feet or more.

 - Roses require more attention than many plants